Understanding NGINX 502 Bad Gateway: PHP-FPM

 2. The use of PHP-FPM with NGINX can improve the performance of websites and reduce resource consumption.

-3. Some of the possible reasons for the error are non-running NGINX or PHP-FPM, firewall blocking requests, the domain name not being allowed, or the server being unavailable.
+3. Some possible reasons for the error are non-running NGINX or PHP-FPM, firewall blocking requests, the domain name not being allowed, or the server being unavailable.

 4. To solve the error, website visitors can reload the page, clear the browser cache and delete cookies, try using a different browser, or restart the router.

-5. MetricFire's platform can be used to monitor NGINX statuses, and its Telegraf plugin allows users to get visualizations of their NGINX server's status and 502 errors.
+5. MetricFire's platform can monitor NGINX statuses, and its Telegraf plugin allows users to visualize their NGINX server's status and 502 errors.

 What does NGINX 502 Bad Gateway mean?